dzeke/ColoradoRiverFutures/TimeToDeadPool/README.md

 NOTE: Code does not currently work

 ## To Do
-1. Get code to work again
+1. Automate results for different reservoir evaporation rates (line 586)
-1. Compare results to reconstructed paleo flow records
+1. Autoamte results to recover from a specified starting storage (line 577)